iTwin/itwinjs-core/docs/presentation/RepeatableRelationshipPathSpecification.md

 > TypeScript type: [RepeatableRelationshipPathSpecification]($presentation-common).

-Repeatable relationship path specification is used to define a relationship path to an ECClass, optionally traversing through the same relationship multiple times or recursively.
+This specification declares a step in a relationship path between a source and target ECInstances.
+A step can optionally be repeated a number of times to traverse the same relationship recursively.
+Multiple specifications of this type can be chained together to express complex indirect relationships.

 The specification is always used in a context where source class already exists, so it only requires the relationship and direction.
 The target class can be inferred from the two required attributes or specified with the [`targetClass` attribute](#attribute-targetclass).
 In case of a